lloesche/valheim-server-docker/README.md

 # Updates
 By default the container will check for Valheim server updates every 15 minutes.
 If an update is found it is downloaded and the server restarted.
-This interval can be changed using the `UPDATE_INTERVAL` environment variable.
+This update schedule can be changed using the `UPDATE_CRON` environment variable.

 # Backups
 The container will on startup and periodically create a backup of the `worlds/` directory.

-The default is once per hour but can be changed using the `BACKUPS_INTERVAL` environment variable.
+The default is once per hour but can be changed using the `BACKUPS_CRON` environment variable.
-The number is in seconds.
-Meaning for hourly backups set `BACKUPS_INTERVAL=3600`.

 Default backup directory is `/config/backups/` within the container.
 A different directory can be set using the `BACKUPS_DIRECTORY` environment variable.
 It makes sense to have this directory be a volume mount from the host.